lgmoneda/lgmoneda.github.io/_posts/2021-01-12-spurious-correlation-ml-and-causality.md

 [^fn3]: [Tyler Virgen, Spurious Correlations website](https://www.tylervigen.com/spurious-correlations)
 [^fn4]: Yule, G. U., Why do we sometimes get nonsense-correlations between time-series?--a study in sampling and the nature of time-series, Journal of the royal statistical society, 89(1), 1–63 (1926), page 4.
 [^fn5]: Pearl, J., Causality (2009), Cambridge, UK: Cambridge University Press.
-[^fn8]: Pearson, K., On a form of spurious correlation which may arise when indices are useed in the measurement of organs, In , Royal Soc., London, Proc. (pp. 489–502) (1897).
+[^fn8]: Pearson, K., On a form of spurious correlation which may arise when indices are used in the measurement of organs, In , Royal Soc., London, Proc. (pp. 489–502) (1897).
 [^fn9]: Altmann, André, Tolocsi, Laura, Sander, O., & Lengauer, T., Permutation importance: a corrected feature importance measure, Bioinformatics, 26(10), 1340–1347 (2010)
 [^fn10]: Simon, H. A., Spurious correlation: a causal interpretation, Journal of the American Statistical Association, 49(267), 467–479 (1954).
 [^fn11]: Reichenbach, H., & Reichenbach, M., The direction of time, ed (1956)
 [^fn12]: Alcorn, M. A., Li, Q., Gong, Z., Wang, C., Mai, L., Ku, W., & Nguyen, A., Strike (with) a pose: neural networks are easily fooled by strange poses of familiar objects, In Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition (pp. 4845–4854) (2019).
 [^fn13]: Eykholt, K., Evtimov, I., Fernandes, E., Li, B., Rahmati, A., Xiao, C., Prakash, A., …, Robust physical-world attacks on deep learning visual classification, In Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition (pp. 1625–1634) (2018).
 [^fn15]: Peters, J., Janzing, D., & Schlkopf, B., Elements of causal inference: foundations and learning algorithms (2017), : The MIT Press.
-[^fn20]: Ribeiro, M. T., Singh, S., & Guestrin, C., Why should i trust you?" explaining the predictions of any classifier, In , Proceedings of the 22nd ACM SIGKDD international conference on knowledge discovery and data mining (pp. 1135–1144) (2016).
+[^fn20]: Ribeiro, M. T., Singh, S., & Guestrin, C., Why should I trust you?" explaining the predictions of any classifier, In , Proceedings of the 22nd ACM SIGKDD international conference on knowledge discovery and data mining (pp. 1135–1144) (2016).
 [^fn21]: [Panel of Workshop on Advances in Approximate Bayesian Inference (AABI) 2017](https://www.youtube.com/watch?v=x1UByHT60mQ&feature=youtu.be&t=37m34s)
-[^fn22]: Kadam, S., A survey on classification of concept drift with stream data, , (),  (2019).
+[^fn22]: Kadam, S., A survey on classification of concept drift with stream data, (2019).
 [^fn24]: Beery, S., Horn, G. v., & Perona, P., Recognition in terra incognita (2018).
 [^fn25]: Arjovsky, M., Bottou, L., Gulrajani, I., & Lopez-Paz, D., Invariant Risk Minimization (2019).